Explore magnificent cities in Autumn!

 Whether you are heading to Europe or beyond, autumn is the perfect season to explore some of the top destinations in the world.

 Whilst most of these places are winding down from the peak season of summer, they are left quieter and the locals start to take their cities back and so the real atmosphere takes hold which you are able to bask in and relish.
 It’s the perfect time to see another side of the off-peak season, revealing a window that most rarely get to see.

 The best part?
 Everything is cheaper!
 Cheaper hotels, cheaper flights and fewer queues for activities and tourist attractions.
 Not to mention all of the beautiful natural colours that are starting to bloom with striking yellows, oranges and reds which are perfect photo opportunities.

-Have a wander through our top ten picks for this autumn:
+Have a wander through our top ten picks for an autumn trip:

 - New York City, United States of America

 - Prague, Czech Republic